 Give yourself an edge in the science of fishing.
 The more knowledge you can get your hands on, the better and more successful you will be fishing in different zones and water columns with any type of fish.
 Reading through this article, you may have read and hopefully learned that determining factors like the Sun, temperature, and oxygen levels make changes in different layers, especially in lakes.

-Lakes have the ability to contain numerous types of ecosystems, all near each other locations.
+Lakes can contain numerous types of ecosystems, all near each other locations.
 Oceans’ saltwater and big freshwater lakes within a hundred feet of each other can have layers.
 For fishing, this could be the Secret Sauce you need to step up your game.
 You can step up your tackle and bait the tools of the trade along with your basic knowledge of what you learned over the years.
 “Let’s get Scientific-Yall!”

 A thermocline is a thin but distinct layer in a large body of fluid in which temperature changes more drastically with depth than it does in the layers above(Epilimnion level) or below (Metalimnion level).
-In the ocean, the thermocline divides the upper mixed layer from the calm deep water below, but most bodies of water have them.
+In the ocean, the thermocline level divides the upper mixed layer from the calm deep water below, with varying oxygen levels and water temperature, but in most deeper water bodies, lake turnover do occur.

 Check some of these electronic portable water testers through Amazon for Ice Fishing or in the spring when trout than Largemouth seasons are open.
 Optical Dissolved Oxygen Meter Tester Water Quality Monitor DO Meter with DO Probe can also measure tests like Ph and Salinity, which are good water tests for fishing for Largemouth Bass in Brackish waters or rivers where systems change.